archcoding-books/papers/storage/haystack/haystack.md

 in more filesystem metadata than could be reasonably cached.
 Haystack takes a straight-forward approach: it stores multiple photos in a single file and therefore maintains very large files.
-We show that this straight- forward approach is remarkably effective.
+We show that this straightforward approach is remarkably effective.
 Moreover, we argue that its simplicity is its strength, facilitating rapid implementation and deployment.
 We now discuss how this core technique and the architectural components surrounding it provide a reliable and available storage system.
 In the following description of Haystack, we distinguish between two kinds of metadata.
-Applica- tion metadatadescribes the information needed to con- struct a URL that a browser can use to retrieve a photo.
+Application metadatadescribes the information needed to construct a URL that a browser can use to retrieve a photo.
 Filesystem metadataidentifies the data necessary for a host to retrieve the photos that reside on that host’s disk.

 ### 3.1 Overview

-The Haystack architecture consists of 3 core compo-
-nents: the Haystack Store, Haystack Directory, and Haystack Cache.
-For brevity we refer to these com- ponents with ‘Haystack’ elided.
-The Store encapsu- lates the persistent storage system for photos and is the only component that manages the filesystem metadata for photos.
-We organize the Store’s capacity byphys- ical volumes.
+The Haystack architecture consists of 3 core components: the Haystack Store, Haystack Directory, and Haystack Cache.
+For brevity we refer to these components with ‘Haystack’ elided.
+The Store encapsulates the persistent storage system for photos and is the only component that manages the filesystem metadata for photos.
+We organize the Store’s capacity byphysical volumes.
 For example, we can organize a server’s 10 terabytes of capacity into 100 physical volumes each of which provides 100 gigabytes of storage.
-We further group physical volumes on different machines intologi- cal volumes.
-When Haystack stores a photo on a logical volume, the photo is written to all corresponding physi- cal volumes.
+We further group physical volumes on different machines intological volumes.
+When Haystack stores a photo on a logical volume, the photo is written to all corresponding physical volumes.
 This redundancy allows us to mitigate data loss due to hard drive failures, disk controller bugs, etc.
-The Directory maintains the logical to physical mapping along with other application metadata, such as the log- ical volume where each photo resides and the logical volumes with free space.
-The Cache functions as our in- ternal CDN, which shelters the Store from requests for the most popular photos and provides insulation if up- stream CDN nodes fail and need to refetch content.
+The Directory maintains the logical to physical mapping along with other application metadata, such as the logical volume where each photo resides and the logical volumes with free space.
+The Cache functions as our internal CDN, which shelters the Store from requests for the most popular photos and provides insulation if upstream CDN nodes fail and need to refetch content.
 ![](3.png)

-Figure 3 illustrates how the Store, Directory, and Cache components fit into the canonical interactions be- tween a user’s browser, web server, CDN, and storage system.
+Figure 3 illustrates how the Store, Directory, and Cache components fit into the canonical interactions between a user’s browser, web server, CDN, and storage system.
 In the Haystack architecture the browser can be directed to either the CDN or the Cache.
 Note that while the Cache is essentially a CDN, to avoid confusion we use ‘CDN’ to refer to external systems and ‘Cache’ to refer to our internal one that caches photos.
-Having an internal caching infrastructure gives us the ability to re- duce our dependence on external CDNs.
+Having an internal caching infrastructure gives us the ability to reduce our dependence on external CDNs.
-When a user visits a page the web server uses the Di- rectory to construct a URL for each photo.
-The URL contains several pieces of information, each piece cor- responding to the sequence of steps from when a user’s browser contacts the CDN (or Cache) to ultimately re- trieving a photo from a machine in the Store.
+When a user visits a page the web server uses the Directory to construct a URL for each photo.
+The URL contains several pieces of information, each piece corresponding to the sequence of steps from when a user’s browser contacts the CDN (or Cache) to ultimately retrieving a photo from a machine in the Store.
 A typical URL that directs the browser to the CDN looks like the
 following: